Behind the Seams: Winter layers

-As an apparel designer, can you speak to how you create warm layers with the wicking and quick-dry qualities runners also look for in summer clothing?
+As a clothing designer, can you speak to how you create warm layers with the wicking and quick-dry qualities runners also look for in summer clothing?

 We think a lot about how weight and material construction play into the garments we make depending on the season.
 For example, mesh dries rapidly because there’s less of it, and it weighs less.
 On the other hand, brushed fleece might dry less quickly but it will keep you warmer in winter because it offers more protection on chilly days.

-The Apparel team is continually asking ourselves not only, “What are the right fabrics?”
-But also, “What’s the right placement of fabrics on a garment?”
+The Clothing team is continually asking ourselves not only, “What are the right fabrics?”.
+But also, “What’s the right placement of fabrics on a garment?”.
 For example, the Brooks Dash 1/2 Zip is constructed from a brushed jersey with a mesh panel under the arm because, as runners, we tend to sweat under our arms.
 For insulated garments, we have different weights of insulation for men’s and women’s styles because men tend to run hotter than women.
-The need of the runner is different.
+The needs of the runner are different.

 What sort of tests do you do to make sure a fabric will hold up over time?

-We perform a variety of tests with third-party testing organizations, depending on what we want a particular material or garment to do.
+We perform a variety of tests with third-party testing organisations, depending on what we want a particular material or garment to do.
 We might test a garment’s ultraviolet protection factor (UPF) — or its ability to block UV rays.
-We also test for breathability, wind resistance, and water repellency.
+We also test for breathability, wind resistance and water repellency.
 For bras and tights, we test stretch and recovery.
-We test our apparel for color-fastness and general performance characteristics, like snagging or pilling, for up to 25 washes.
-And if a garment like the Notch Thermal Hoodie has antimicrobial and anti-odor properties, we test the efficacy of those properties for up to 50 washes.
+We test our clothing for colour-fastness and general performance characteristics, like snagging or pilling, for up to 25 washes.
+And if a garment like the Notch Thermal Hoodie has antimicrobial and anti-odour properties, we test the efficacy of those properties for up to 50 washes.

 We want to ensure that our claims about the materials and clothing we make are true.
 And we observe how runners are using our clothing and listen to the feedback they have to share.
 We’ll then tweak some of our fabrics over time to improve their performance.

 For example, we’ve tweaked the Notch fabric over the last several years.
-We added antimicrobial and anti-odor properties to the Notch in fall 2019 to reduce smell and to potentially increase the number of times you can wear a garment made with Notch without washing it.
-Last fall, we reduced the fabric’s stretch slightly to create less of a slouchy fit.
+We added antimicrobial and anti-odour properties to the Notch in autumn 2019 to reduce smell and to potentially increase the number of times you can wear a garment made with Notch without washing it.
+Last autumn, we reduced the fabric’s stretch slightly to create less of a slouchy fit.

 As a materials person, it’s really important to me that we’re making long-lasting garments.
 We’re always considering how to add longevity to a garment while also making it perform well and be sustainable—like using recycled content as much as possible.